FAQsUpdated May 6, 2022

-Our Star Walker’s Club is for people who set a fundraising goal of $1,000+ and want a little extra help from our staff to make that happen.
-For all of their extra effort, we thank our Star Walker’s Club members by giving them their own AIDS Walk coach, a special Star Walker pin if they reach $1,000 (on top of all our standard awards), and they are among the first to know of any special happenings.
+Our Star Walkers Club is for people who set a fundraising goal of $1,000+ and want a little extra help from our staff to make that happen.
+Our Star Walkers are often the people who go the extra mile in the fight to end HIV, and this Club is their support system.
+For all of their extra effort, we thank our Star Walkers Club members by giving them their own staff representative and a collectable Star Walker pin if they reach $1,000 (on top of all our standard awards), and they are among the first to know of any special happenings.

 What is a fundraising award?

-These are prizes or thank you’s given to those individuals who reach certain fundraising incentives.
+Fundraising award, incentive award, prizes… they are all the same!
+These are collectable tokens of our appreciation that vary from year to year.
+Awards are given to those individuals who reach certain fundraising milestones.
 For example, if you raise $100+, we will present you with AIDS Walk swag so you can let the world know.

 Bronze – Raise $100+

 Many of our Walkers want every cent of their fundraising efforts to go towards APLA Health’s clients, and so when they register, they choose to decline their fundraising awards.
 When you register, please indicate if you would like to receive your awards (this includes our annual t-shirt, pin, and Star Walker awards) or if you would like to decline them.
 There’s no judgement on our end whichever you choose.